Caching in Wireless Networks: Main Results

 Note that the value of the path-loss exponent $\alpha$ only significantly affects the operation of the physical layer.
 The cooperation layer is completely invariant under changes in $\alpha$, and the data layer is only affected through the value of the edge capacities of the graph $G$.
 In particular, even when $\alpha>3$ so that the physical layer performs multi-hop communication, the construction of the tree structure $G$ is still necessary.
 In fact, the role of routing over $G$ can be understood as load balancing of traffic, which is required no matter how the physical layer operates.

-In addition, we point out that this scheme respects source-channel separation.
-In fact, source coding is only performed at the data or routing layer (through the selection of message parts from the various available caches).
+We point out that this scheme respects source-channel separation.
+In fact, source coding is only performed at the data layer (through the selection of message parts from the various available caches).
 Channel coding is only performed in the cooperation and physical layers.

 The next example illustrates the operation of this scheme.
 For more details on this architecture, see \cite{nie2}. \begin{example} Consider the three layers of the proposed communication architecture depicted in Fig. \ref{fig:layers}.
 From top to bottom in the figure, these are the data layer, the cooperation layer, and the physical layer.
 In this example, we consider a single $(U,w)$ pair.
 The set of caches $U$ consists of two nodes $\{u_1, u_2\}$ in the wireless network shown at the bottom left, and the corresponding destination $w$ is in the top right of the network.